Scurlock Foundation

 Education Focus: The University of Texas system, particularly UT Austin, receives significant support, reflecting the family's long-standing commitment to higher education in Texas.

-Large and Small Grants: While the foundation makes some transformational gifts in the millions, they also make smaller grants ranging from $500 upward, suggesting they support both major initiatives and ongoing operations of favored organizations.
+Large and Small Grants: While the foundation makes some transformational gifts, they also make smaller grants, suggesting they support both major initiatives and ongoing operations of favoured organisations.

 Key Takeaways for Grant Writers